Mandalay spitting cobra: Geographic distribution

-This species is endemic to the central dry zone of Myanmar, spanning the Mandalay, Magway, and Sagaing Divisions.
-The central dry zone is a well defined area with a characteristic climate, and an extent of less than 20,000 km2.
+This species is endemic to the central Dry Zone of Myanmar, spanning the Mandalay, Magway, and Sagaing Divisions.
+The Dry Zone is a well defined area with a characteristic climate, and an extent of less than 20,000 km2.
 The few known records of this snake have been taken from areas throughout this general region, and it has an estimated range of approximately 18,500 km2 based on recorded data.

 Habitat

-This species occurs in the central dry zone of Myanmar, an area that receives less than 1,000 mm of rain annually.
+This species occurs in the central Dry Zone of Myanmar, an area that receives less than 1,000 mm of rain annually.
 The area is made up of acacia and stunted dipterocarpaceae savannas, although the area is being intensively utilized for agricultural purposes.
 Mandalay spitting cobra specimens have been collected in dry forests and dry acacia habitat.

 Behaviour and diet

 This species of cobra is predominantly nocturnal, hunting at dusk or night.
 They spend the daylight hours being mostly stationary or basking in the sun.
 The spitting behaviour of this species is said to be similar to that of the Indochinese spitting cobra (N. siamensis) based on anecdotal observations made by herpetologists.
 Mandalay spitting cobras are alert and defensive snakes, quickly raising their forebodies and spreading a broad hood when faced with a threat.
 Very little provocation is required to cause them to spit.
 The venom can be efficiently expelled at least 2 m in distance.
 In addition to spitting, this species will often also charge forward towards the threat while hissing loudly, even try to bite.

 It preys mainly on toads and frogs but will also take other snakes, small mammals and occasionally even fish.